Phase Noise in RF and Microwave Amplifiers: Analysis and design rules

-where $A_i$ is the voltage gain of the $i$-th stage, so $A_i^2$ is the power gain.
-The Friis formula expresses the fact that the noise of the first stage is $F_1kT_0$, including the input termination, and that the noise $(F_i-1)kT_0$ of the $i$-th stage ($i\ge2$) is divided by the power gain of the $i-1$ preceding stages.
-By virtue of \req{eq:b0}, the obvious extension of the Friis formula to phase noise is
+where $A$ is the voltage gain.
+The Friis formula expresses the fact that the noise of the first stage is $F_1kT_0$, including the input termination, and the noise $(F_i-1)kT_0$ of the $i$-th stage ($i\ge2$) is referred to the input after dividing by the power gain of the $i-1$ preceding stages.
+By virtue of (\ref{eq:b0}), the obvious extension of the Friis formula to phase noise is

 In most practical cases the noise of the chain is chiefly determined by the noise of the first stage.
-This of course applies to the RF spectrum and for the phase noise spectrum.
+This applies to the RF spectrum, and also to the phase noise spectrum.

-Conversely the flicker phase noise is ruled by \req{eq:b-1}.
-Since the amplifier $1/f$ phase noises are statistically independent and independent of the carrier power, the $1/f$ noise of a chain of $m$ amplifiers is
+By contrast, the flicker phase noise is ruled by (\ref{eq:b-1}).
+Since the amplifier $1/f$ phase noise processes in different devices are statistically independent and also independent of the carrier power, the $1/f$ noise of a chain of $m$ amplifiers is

-Accordingly when two or three equal amplifiers are cascaded, the phase noise flicker is 3 dB or 4.8 dB higher than that of the single amplifier.
+Cascading two (three) equal amplifiers, the phase flicker is 3 dB (4.8 dB) higher than that of the single one.